akamming/esp_domoticz_opentherm_handler/README.md

   - the MQTT State topic of your temperature sensor
   - The IDX of your domoticz device (it will listen to domoticz/out.
 Note, this is not recommended, cause the device than has to check every domoticz device update on if it's the temperature sensor, which will make the device very slow if domoticz has many device updates!)
   - leave empty (for reference room temp it will use the internal dallastemperature sensor connected to the device, so the DS18B20 pin should be configured correctly.
 This is also not recommended, cause the temperature of the ESP influences the temperature sensor.
 For outside temperature it will use the outside temperature as reported by the boiler (if a outside temp sensor is attached))
+- MQTT authentication: Enable if your broker requires username/password
+- MQTT persistence: Retain messages for HA/Domoticz
+- Debug to MQTT: Send debug logs to MQTT
+- Info to MQTT: Send info logs to MQTT

 About the mqtt temperature topic: If you want to use a domoticz sensor to be used, there are several options available, but this is the best way to do it:
 - Install Mosquitto (or another MQTT broker) of you did not yet install a MQTT broker